-We currently plant the trees in tree planting projects in Brazil, Haiti, Honduras, India, Philippines, Ethiopia, Kenya, Mali, Senegal, Tanzania, and Uganda.
+We currently plant the trees through tree planting projects in Tanzania, Haiti, Philippines, Madagascar, Kenya, Nepal, Ethiopia and Uganda.
 When you register your unique codes you will see in which country we’ve planted the trees.

 The seeds collected are from wild stands and in most cases, we can even confirm the name of the collector and location of the cone collection.
 They are not genetically modified.